Skip to content

 Known Limitations

-This workflow is designed to be called by other workflows that collect business data from entrepreneurs, likely through forms, chatbots, or mobile applications.
+This workflow is designed to be called by other workflows that collect sales data, likely through user interfaces or data import processes.

 Setup Instructions

-• Use the pinned test data to verify the workflow functions correctly
+4. Test the Workflow: Use the pinned test data to verify database connectivity and calculations